saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 ### How to instantiate Spring Ioc Container?

 As a general rule of thumb, use *ApplicationContext* unless otherwise you have a good reason not to do so.
 Why? because ApplicationContext is built on top of BeanFactory and it offers what BeanFactory provides and other more enterprise-specific functionality.

+### What's a bean and what are its scopes?

+Every Object created and maintained by Spring IoC is called a bean.
+They are 6 predefined and supported beans:

+* Singleton: (Default) Scopes a single bean definition to a single object instance per Spring IoC container.
+* ProtoType: Scopes a single bean definition to any number of object instances.
+* Request: Scopes a single bean definition to the lifecycle of a single HTTP request
+* Session: Scopes a single bean definition to the lifecycle of an HTTP Session.
+* Application: Scopes a single bean definition to the lifecycle of a ServletContext.
+* WebSocket: Scopes a single bean definition to the lifecycle of a WebSocket.